jmarlon/jmarlon/README.md

 # 👋 Hi, I’m @jmarlon (Jennifer Marlon)

-## 🌍 Researcher | Data Scientist | Science Communicator
+## 🌍 Geographer & Climate Scientist

 I am a **Senior Research Scientist & Lecturer** at the Yale School of the Environment and the **Executive Director** of the Yale Center for Geospatial Solutions.
-My work focuses on **climate change, public opinion, and data-driven communication**.
+My work focuses on **climate change, extreme weather, public opinion, and data-driven communication**.

 I lead research and the development of **interactive data visualization tools** that help translate climate science into actionable insights.